carbon-language/carbon-lang/docs/design/README.md

 }
 ```

-This both defines a parameterized type (`Stack`) and uses one (`Array`).
-Within
-the definition of the type, the _template_ type parameter `T` can be used in all
+Breaking apart the template use in `Stack`:

+- `Stack` is a paremeterized type accepting a type `T`.
-of the places a normal type would be used, and it will only by type checked on
+- `T` may be used within the definition of `Stack` anywhere a normal type would
+  be used, and will only be type checked on instantiation.
-instantiation.
+- `var Array(T)` instantiates a parameterized type `Array` when `Stack` is
+  instantiated.

 #### Functions with template parameters